aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Custom serializer

-You can instruct an event handler to use a custom serializer to best suit your needs, for example take into account Enums when serializing.
+You can instruct event handler to use a custom serializer to best suit your needs, for example take into account Enums when serializing.

 ```python hl_lines="35 40" title="Using a custom JSON serializer for responses"
 --8<-- "examples/event_handler_rest/src/custom_serializer.py"